rlandesman/jokes-demo/README.md

 ## Description

 This application is built using a React frontend and a Springboot backend.
-Truthfully there is nothing fancy nor unique about the application code, as this project largely focuses on the DevOps tooling and principles surrounding the app.
+This project largely focuses on the DevOps tooling and principles surrounding the app.

 The DevOps tooling includes: